minimalparts/nonce2vec/README.md

 ```

 ## Generate a pre-trained word2vec model
-To generate a gensim.word2vec model from scratch, with :
+If you want to generate a new gensim.word2vec model from scratch and do not want to rely on the `wiki_all.sent.split.model`:

-### Use a Wikipedia dump
+### Download/Generate a Wikipedia dump
 To use the same Wikipedia dump as Herbelot and Baroni (2017):
 ```bash
 wget http://129.194.21.122/~kabbach/wiki.all.utf8.sent.split.lower.7z
 ```

-Else, to create a new Wikipedia dump from an earlier archive, check out
+Else, to create a new Wikipedia dump from an different archive, check out
 [WiToKit](https://github.com/akb89/witokit).

 ### Train the background model
+You can train Word2Vec with gensim via the nonce2vec package:

 ```bash
 n2v train \
   --data /absolute/path/to/wikipedia/dump \